NCBI-Hackathons/HLAClustRView/README.md

 The HLA genes plays a primary biological role in the regulation of the immune system and in the outcomes of human organ transplantation.
-However, the official HLA typing format is uneasy to process.
+However, the official HLA typing format is tedious to process.
+So far, not much analysis has been done from the clustering perspective for this type of data.
-The goal of the **HLAClustRView** package is to implement appropriate similarity metrics from HLA typing to unable sample clustering and more complex analysis.
+The goal of the **HLAClustRView** package is to implement appropriate similarity metrics on HLA typing to enable sample clustering and more complex analysis.

 ## Description of Package Functionality ##